Rule 5101:9-6-02 | County subgrant agreement and allocation process.

 (1) The departments may revise county allocations within the allocation period due to an increase or decrease in federal and/or state funds; or

 (2) At the discretion of the department's director, ODJFS will distribute any additional funds that become available to county agencies requesting additional funds up to the maximum statewide amount available.

-(H) A county subgrantee will be given, at a minimum, the opportunity to request ODJFS to redistribute funds twice during the state fiscal year, during January and April, as follows:
+(H) A county subgrantee will be given, at a minimum, the opportunity to redistribute funds twice during a subgrant period of availability.

 (1) ODJFS will notify the county subgrantee with the following: